what-the-functor/nix-emacs30-macport-overlay/README.md

 This flake provides an overlay for [jdtsmith/emacs-mac](https://github.com/jdtsmith/emacs-mac "Experimental emacs-macport v30.1 fork"), based on [nixpkgs PR 393512](https://github.com/NixOS/nixpkgs/pull/393512 "Upstream PR to nixpkgs")

+NOTE: This branch enables native compilation by patching ld64.
+Anything that depends on ld64 will be rebuilt.

 ## Usage

 Add to your flake inputs.